Compare two cars

 Verdict

 Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi A1 offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Smart being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 No mistake, whatever you decide here, but I'd still go for the Smart.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.